tconbeer/sqlfmt/README.md

 ```

 ### Other Installation Options
-You should use a virutal environment to isolate sqlfmt's dependencies from others on your system.
+You should use a virtual environment to isolate sqlfmt's dependencies from others on your system.
 We recommend poetry (`poetry add -D shandy-sqlfmt[jinjafmt]` or `poetry add -D shandy-sqlfmt`), or pipenv (`pipenv install -d shandy-sqlfmt[jinjafmt]`, etc.), but a simple `pip install shandy-sqlfmt` will also work.

 ## Getting Started